SlicerProstate/SliceTracker-guide/docs/user_guide/zframe.md

 | ![](../images/zframe_center.png) | ![](../images/zframe_corner.png) | ![](../images/zframe_roi.png) |
 | Click once in the center of the group of bright dots corresponding to the Z-frame | Click once in the corner just outside that group | Make sure all dots are within the rectangular selection area |

+### Confirm ROI coverage
 After confirming that all dots are within the ROI, click "Run ZFrame Registration" in the module control panel.

-Upon Z-frame calibration finished, the 3D viewer will show the co-registered position of the `ZFrame` image.
+Upon Z-frame calibration has finished, the 3D viewer will show the co-registered position of the `ZFrame` image.

 **IMPORTANT**: Verify that Z-frame calibration was completed correctly by confirming the alignment of the Z-frame model with the Z-frame image artifacts, both in 2D and 3D views.
 In the 2D view, intersections of the Z-frame model with the image will be indicated by yellow outlines.
 Those must closely follow the bright artifacts of the Z-frame, as shown in the figure below.
 If you are unsure, please confirm with the clinical lead of the procedure!